-7.30 One of the requirements in the Egerton Parish Plan (see Evidence Base, p.70) was the creation of dedicated semi-sheltered accommodation specifically to meet local needs and designed to be readily adapted to deal with growing disabilities and other problems of old age.
+7.30 One of the requirements in the Egerton Parish Plan (see Evidence Base, p.71) was the creation of dedicated semi-sheltered accommodation specifically to meet local needs and designed to be readily adapted to deal with growing disabilities and other difficulties of old age.
 A small working group was established by the Parish Council to take this proposal forward.
-After consideration of several potential sites, a site at Orchard Nurseries was gifted to the Parish in 2017 by Derek Marks, a former Parish Council Chairman, and was agreed by ABC to be a suitable rural exception site for homes for older people of the village, although rather small for the purpose.
-The site currently has no access to the local highway network.
-Appropriate access is subject to successful negotiation.
+After consideration of several potential sites, a site at Orchard Nurseries was gifted to the Parish in 2017 by Derek Marks, a former Parish Council Chairman.